wazuh/wazuh-documentation/source/ms-graph/monitoring-ms-graph-activity.rst

 Microsoft Graph API Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Before **Wazuh** can begin pulling logs and other content from the **Microsoft Graph API**, it must be authorized and pass through an authentication process.
+Before **Wazuh** can begin pulling logs and other content from the Microsoft Graph API, it must be authorized and pass through an authentication process.
 To authenticate, Wazuh must provide the ``tenant_id``, ``client_id``, and ``secret_value`` of an authorized application, which we will register through Azure.

 #.
 Register your app

    To authenticate with the Microsoft identity platform endpoint, you need to register an app in your `Microsoft Azure portal application registration <https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade>`_ section.
    Once there, click on **New registration**:

    .. thumbnail:: ../images/ms-graph/0-azure-app-new-registration.png